Steve McQueen The Cooler KingDecember 7, 2014

 - Double denim – two colours together and not one block colour

-A good quality pair of aviator shades, Persol was McQueen’s label of choice, go your own way and choose your own.
+A good quality pair of aviator shades, Persol was Steve McQueen’s label of choice, go your own way and choose your own.

 In keeping with next year’s trends, include blue, cornflower blue and papaya into the look for a thoroughly modern vibe with rugged, hand crafted man bags in leather and worn look boots.